 - Assist doctors and other healthcare professionals.

-What Certifications or Degrees Do You Require to Work as a Phlebotomist?
+What Certifications or Degrees Are Required to Work as a Phlebotomist?

 Many employers require non-degree diplomas or certificates from an accredited college, university, technical school, or vocational school for candidates seeking phlebotomy positions.
 Phlebotomy programs are typically less than a year-long and include both classroom and hands-on training.